Peace Officer Standards and Training Menu

 POST INVESTIGATIONS & COMPLAINT PROCESS

-POST’s administrative authority covers peace officer and dispatcher certifications, as defined by Utah Code Ann.
+POST’s administrative authority over peace officer and dispatcher certifications is defined in Utah Code Ann.
 53-6-211(1) (peace officers) and 53-6-309(1) (dispatchers).
 Criminal and civil rights complaints are outside POST’s investigative purview.
 Similarly, POST will not investigate allegations of unprofessional behavior that do not fall under UCA 53-6-211(1).

 Where to File a Complaint: